aniruddhasm/phpcsvimporter/README.md

-# CSV importer in PHP
+# PHP script to import CSV data into MySQL database
-A simple php script to import data from csv file to myql database.
+A simple PHP script to import CSV data into MySQL database.

 # Prerequisites
 ```